RaviTambade/TFLdotNET/notes/aspnet/crossfunctional.md

 Test your API endpoints to ensure that asynchronous database access is working correctly.
 Verify that database operations are performed asynchronously and that the API responds appropriately.

 By following these steps, you can successfully implement asynchronous database access in your .NET Core application, leveraging Entity Framework Core's asynchronous APIs to improve concurrency and scalability.
 Asynchronous database access is a powerful feature that enhances the responsiveness and performance of your application, especially in scenarios involving I/O-bound operations like database queries.
 Adjust the asynchronous database access methods and patterns based on your specific application requirements and performance goals.

+# 👋 Final Words from Your Mentor

+Dear students, these features may seem secondary when you start building your APIs — but trust me, they’re the real *foundation* of a professional-grade solution.

+💡 Always ask:

+* Is my API secure?
+* Can it scale?
+* Will I understand what went wrong at 2 AM?
+* Can my team maintain it next year?

+These questions are answered not by your `Controllers`, but by your **cross-functional features**.